NAS Synology DiskStation DS420+ / DS420j RAID Arrays: Data Recovery Approaches After Natural Component Wear

 By considering these factors, you can choose a NAS device that provides sufficient data protection and minimizes the risk of data loss.

-Although NAS DiskStation DS420+ / DS420j can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS420+ / DS420j can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view